 Arbor Man Tree Care provides tree pruning services in Edmonton and surrounding areas.
 Tree Pruning is a frequent request for aesthetic reasons by home and property owners.
 However, tree pruning is an essential part of maintaining the health of trees and shrubs.
 Proper tree pruning is also vital to prevent any potential safety concerns caused by falling branches.
 In a natural forest setting, falling limbs help dislodge weak and unhealthy branches from other trees and their own lower branches.
 All trees naturally cut off nutrients to under-productive branches through a process known as “Self-pruning.”
 It can take several years for dead branches to fall away, creating a potential safety hazard for the property and people in the vicinity.
 We recommend having your trees pruned regularly.

 Tree pruning provides an opportunity for healthy tree growth and provides space for branches to mature and receive adequate sunlight.
 Pruning also enables the wind to pass more freely through a tree, reducing the risk of branches breaking during a storm or high winds.
 A rubbing branch will either die or become an entry point for insects, disease, and decay.
 Tree pruning will help in improving the tree’s overall health.
 Pruning also reduces potential diseases, infections, or illnesses.
 Finally, qualified tree care professionals with the proper equipment should always do extensive tree pruning.

 The Arbor Man team provides your trees with the professional, quality care they need to thrive and be healthy.
 To schedule your tree pruning appointment, please call us today!

 Pruning Large Trees

 Large trees pruning should be left to qualified tree care professionals with proper equipment.

 The Most Common Types of Pruning:

 - Thinning the crown: Cutting selective branches on trees throughout the crown.

-- Raising the crown: Displacement of lower branches on mature trees.
+- Raising the crown: Removal of lower branches on mature trees.

 - Cleaning the crown:Selective removal of dead, dying, and diseased wood from the crown.